North Mississippi Allstars

 North Mississippi Allstars is an American blues and southern rock band from Hernando, Mississippi, founded in 1996.
 The band is currently composed of brothers Luther Dickinson (guitar, lowebow, vocals) and Cody Dickinson (drums, keyboards, electric washboard, vocals).
-Their most recent album Set Sail was released in 2022.
+Their most recent album Still Shakin' was released in 2025.

 History

-The group was formed in 1996 by brothers Luther and Cody Dickinson (sons of Memphis musician/producer Jim Dickinson), along with bassist Chris Chew, with the intention of combining the blues and bluegrass of the North Mississippi region with rock and other modern forms.
+The group was formed in 1996 by brothers Luther and Cody Dickinson (sons of Memphis musician and producer Jim Dickinson), along with bassist Chris Chew, with the intention of combining the blues and bluegrass of the North Mississippi region with rock and other modern forms.
 Their first album Shake Hands with Shorty was nominated for a Grammy Award for Best Contemporary Blues Album.
 Their later albums 51 Phantom and Electric Blue Watermelon have received nominations in the same category.
 The group also won a Blues Music Award for Best New Artist Debut in 2001.

 Starting in 2000, the Dickinson brothers and Chew have also participated in supergroup The Word with Robert Randolph and John Medeski.
 The band made its network television debut in 2000 on Late Night with Conan O'Brien and served as the house band on the program Last Call with Carson Daly for a short period in 2004.
-Guitarist Duwayne Burnside, son of Mississippi blues musician R. L. Burnside, has often collaborated with the group, and was added as an official member in 2003-2004.
+Guitarist Duwayne Burnside, son of Mississippi blues musician R. L. Burnside, has often collaborated with the group, and was added as an official member in 2003–2004.
 The band backed John Hiatt on the album Master of Disaster and the associated tour in 2005.

 North Mississippi Allstars albums are known for featuring many guest stars; for example, their 2005 album Electric Blue Watermelon included guest appearances by Lucinda Williams, Robert Randolph, the Dirty Dozen Brass Band, and traditional musician Otha Turner.
 Luther Dickinson joined the Black Crowes in 2007 and devoted time to both bands until 2011; he appeared on three Black Crowes studio albums.
 During that period, Cody Dickinson and Chris Chew formed the side project Hill Country Revue.

 Chew left the band in 2015.
 Since then, the Dickinson brothers have led the group with a rotating cast of supporting musicians.
 Their 2017 album Prayer for Peace reached number one on the Billboard Blues Albums Chart.
 Their 2019 album Up and Rolling was selected as a "Favorite Blues Album" by AllMusic.